trofimovaolga/TalkerBot/README.md

 ![demo](./demo.gif)

+- [optional] Users call `/set_voice` command to set a certain voice for animations (original, male, female or custom)
 - Users upload a photo (`.jpg`, `.png`, etc.)
 - Bot asks for a driving video
 - Users upload a video (`.mp4` or a round video note)